-If you are a student who matriculated during fall 2020 or spring 2021, we want to welcome you to the gateway to SUNY Potsdam’s innovative new core curriculum, Potsdam Pathways.
+If you are a student who matriculated during fall 2020 or later, we want to welcome you to the gateway to SUNY Potsdam’s innovative new core curriculum, Potsdam Pathways.
 The Potsdam Pathways was endorsed by the faculty in May of 2019 and officially rolled out in the fall of 2020.
 We will continue to expand this site with additional information and resources.

 The Potsdam Pathways curriculum provides our graduates with competencies, literacies and experiences that enrich students’ lives.
 The Potsdam Pathways develops our students’ potential so that they graduate from SUNY Potsdam as active lifelong learners and problem solvers.

 - Video 1 - How to find your advisor(s) and viewing holds in BearPaws

 - Video 2 - Understanding BearPaws and BearDeN